tasos-m/Mob-Software-Engineering/README.md

 ## Node-RED
 Node-RED flows for this application in .json format can be found in _Flows_mob.json_.

+## Deliverables
+You can read the deliverables in Greek, that were required for this project, in the _1st Deliverable.pdf_ and _2nd Deliverable.pdf_.

 ## Group info
 Team 20, Software Enginnering, June 2020